Achillea millefolium, A. lanulosa

 -Digestive Bitter – although not my first choice for this category, yarrow’s bitter flavor works in a formula to stimulate the digestive system

 -Drink as hot tea for a relaxing diaphoretic.
 Combined with peppermint leaves and elder flower, this infusion promotes a healthy fever response.
+A classic herb triplet for fevers.

 -Improves Circulation – yarrow has a relaxing effect on the blood vessels.
 This allows more blood to flow to the surface, thus its use as a diaphoretic.
 The relaxing of the vessels also gives this plant its potential to lower blood pressure.
-The vaso-dilation allows blood to flow more freely, improving overall circulation and benefiting varicose veins
+The vaso-dilation allows blood to flow more freely, improving overall circulation and benefiting varicose veins.

 -Bladder infection – it is useful in a formula for bladder infections as it is astringent, mildly antiseptic, anti-inflammatory and diuretic (if drunk as a cold tea)

--Anti-inflammatory – the soothing, cooling and healing actions of the sesquiterpene compounds in the volatile oil works to reduce inflammation both topically and internally
+-Anti-inflammatory – the soothing, cooling and healing actions of the sesquiterpene compounds in the volatile oil works to reduce inflammation both topically and internally.

 Use w/fresh tincture of Capsella bursa-pastoris for internal bleeding